libp2p/go-libp2p-daemon/ROADMAP.md

 These are the short-term priorities for us.
 If you feel something is missing, please open a [Github issue](https://github.com/libp2p/go-libp2p-daemon/issues).

-- gRPC control API exposed over a Unix domain socket.
+- Protobuf control API exposed over a Unix domain socket.
 - Connection lifecycle: connecting and disconnecting with peers.
 - Stream lifecycle: opening and closing streams.
 - Stream <> unix socket 1:1 mapping.